From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Introduction

 \section{Introduction}

 Spurious correlations are misleading patterns in the training data.
-The relationships between features and the target do not hold across environments.
+The relationships between features and the target do not hold across domains or environments.
 Models trained on such correlations may perform well on their training distribution yet fail to generalize once the environment changes, because the correlations reflect coincidental or confounded associations rather than true causal links.
 Addressing spurious correlations is therefore critical for building models that remain reliable under distribution shift—especially in high‑stakes domains such as healthcare, finance, and public services.
+Spurious correlation falls under the broader problem of domain generalization (DG), which seeks to generalize to new unseen test domains beyond the original training domains.